khval/-identify_aos4/README.md

 # Why?

 * Because its most safe why to query the system without poking the hardware.
-* Because it’s useful to have common and standard API’s.
+* Because it’s useful to have common standard API’s.
 * Because programs will not work without it.
 * Because having a native version will allow people to use it in C programs.
 * Becouse the 680x0 version crashes on AmigaONE and Sam440/460 systems.